 Stephanie Mays Boyd

-Director of Sales and Marketing, Pennsylvania Convention Center
+Director of Sales and Marketing from one of the best digital marketing companies, Pennsylvania Convention Center

 Stephanie Mays Boyd is the Director of Sales and Marketing for the Pennsylvania Convention Center.
 The Macon, Georgia native got her start in hospitality in 1989 at the Macon-Bibb Convention and Visitors Bureau.
 She also serves on the board of directors of the African American Museum in Philadelphia.